Do you ever find yourself in a full-blown conversation, only to realise that that conversation is actually happening in your own head?

 That in turn, helps me to focus on how I’m feeling.

-Additionally, having a regular journal writing practice means I commit time for myself and disconnect from the world and technology.
+Additionally, having a regular journal writing practice means I commit to time for myself and disconnect from the world and technology.

 It’s time I spend with myself, by myself.